theochem/horton/doc/user_postproc_aim.rst

     It goes beyond the scope of this FAQ to describe how each partitioning scheme (implemented in HORTON or not) performs for these features.
-Some of these features are also very hard to assess and subject to intense debate in the literature.
+Some of these features are very difficult to assess and, therefore, are subject to intense debate in the literature.

     Regarding our own work, the following papers are directly related to this
     question: